 will tend to sag under its own weight.

 get numerous people asking for composite

 pergolas.
 Since we can’t

-fasten to it securely, or span more than a couple of feet without
+fasten to it, or span more than a couple of feet without

-deflection designing one that works well is a challenge we just don’t
+deflection, designing a pergola is a challenge we just don’t

 Vinyl Decking (without wood